 This array of strategies is what is new in L&D in the recent past and likely in the near future as well.
 Blended learning has been in the lexicon since the earliest part of this century, but various senior practitioners have documented specific strategies that take that concept to the next level.
 Each has a slightly different take, but all of these strategies marry a variety of formats in a more comprehensive strategy for supporting learning.
 They incorporate informal learning, social learning, experiential learning, development programs, curated resources and more.
 These are distinguished from the system strategies in that these are conceived to apply to developing a specific knowledge base or skill (similar to a course, but then organized radically differently and meant to provide options, not mandatory paths).

-- Learning environment design – A curated set of resources to develop a specific knowledge base or skill, learning environments can be developed in an array of formats.
+- Learning environment design by Catherine Lombardozzi– A curated set of resources to develop a specific knowledge base or skill, learning environments can be developed in an array of formats.
 Material here focuses on process for designing learning environments as well as underlying theory that allows us to better understand how these work.

 - Learning campaigns (see sample chapter) – Jennifer Hoffman promotes organizing structured learning, curated resources, discussions, and application activities along with other components into a well-designed learning campaign, and she fully explores that concept in her book, Blended Learning.
-An overview can be found in the webinar, Learning Campaigns: An introduction and exploration (fast forward to page 16 (24:03) for discussion of learning campaigns), and here is an example course map.
+An overview can be found in the webinar, Learning Campaigns: An introduction and exploration (fast forward to page 16 (24:03) for discussion of learning campaigns).

 - Learning Experience Design – Branching out from user experience design, learning experience design is a human-centered approach that integrates experiential learning and deliberately pays attention to maximizing the learner’s experience throughout a learning journey.